Amitabh Bachchan Birthday Special: Guddi Could Have Been Big B-Jaya Bachchan's First Film Together!

 He further added, "I remember I was shooting for a South Production of a film called ‘Pyaar Ki Kahani', when Hrishi Da called me and told me of his decision.
 I was crest fallen.
 But he explained to me the reason and I understood.
 He did, however, do something very sweet.

 In a sequence of ‘Guddi', he put in a clip of another film I was shooting for those days, ‘Parwana' where I played an obsessed lover with grey shades.
-‘See' he said later to me ‘I have not dropped you from the film, you are very much there'!"
+‘See' he said later to me ‘I have not dropped you from the film, you are very much there'!" (sic)

-Big B Has Done Maximum Number Of Films With His Wife Jaya
+Big B Has Done Maximum Number Of Films With Wife Jaya

 "‘Guddi' had brought Jaya and me together and since she was given the first break by Hrishi Da he became in a sense our godfather.
 When Jaya and I decided to marry, he was the first one that we went to after telling our parents to seek blessings.
 Him and Abbas Saheb.
 There is another fact that many may not know.
 The leading lady that I have done the maximum number of films with, is Jaya.
-And most of the films have been directed by Hrishi Da," wrote the actor on his blog.
+And most of the films have been directed by Hrishi Da," wrote the actor on his blog. (sic)

 Hrishikesh Mukherjee Speaks...

 In an interview with Filmfare magazine in 1998, when Hrishi Da was asked about dropping Bachchan from 'Guddi', the filmmaker opened up, "What could I do?
 After shooting for five-six days, his secretary rang up and said he had no more dates.
 Anand had been released, he'd become a star overnight.
 So, I said forget about 'Guddi'.
 I rang up Amitabh in Madras and told him you are out of 'Guddi' but you will be in my next film.
-The secretary bungled up.
+The secretary bungled up."

 Later, Amitabh came and said he wanted to marry Jaya.
 I told Jaya, "I am not coming to the marriage from your side.
 I'll be there from my son's side."

-Big B & Jaya Bachchan First Met On The Sets Of 'Guddi'
+Big B & Jaya First Met On The Sets Of 'Guddi'

 It was love at first sight for Jaya.
 The actress recalled, "I was introduced to him on the sets of Guddi.
 I was impressed by him and somewhat in awe as he was Harivanshrai Bachchan's son.
 I fell in love with him very soon."
-For Big B, cupid strike when they were shooting for 'Ek Nazar'.
+For Big B, cupid struck when they were shooting for 'Ek Nazar'.
 The couple finally tied the knot on June 3, 1973.

-Even Before 'Guddi', Amitabh & Jaya Were Supposed To Star Together In This Film
+Even Before 'Guddi', Amitabh & Jaya Were Supposed To Star In This Film

 The two actors were supposed to share screen space in 'Ek Tha Chander Ek Thi Sudha' in 1969-1970.
 Unfortunately, the film never saw the daylight.
 Here's a still of Big B from that shelved film.